kitefishlabs/CorpusDB/corpusdb/spdocs/index.rst

 * Composition - organizing sound files for systematic material generation or transformation
 * Analysis - can be used to support purely analytical tasks.
 * Synthesis - sounds can be synthesized directly rather than sampled
-* Trees/Nodes - structure allows for relationships between source sounds and derivations
+* Trees/Nodes - structure allows for relationships between source sounds and processed sounds
-* Interoperability - data can be easily processed and displayed with Numpy, Bregman and other tools
+* Interoperability - data can be easily processed and displayed with Numpy, Matplotlib, Bregman and other tools
 * Generative - serves as a perfect tool for tracking and representing sounds and sound-making algorithms in a generative system
-* CBPSC - the sclang companion project to CorpusDB; to be kept synced with CorpusDB for complete interoperability.
+* CBPSC - sclang companion project to CorpusDB; will be kept synced with CorpusDB for complete interoperability.

 Dependencies
 ============